ibpsa/project1/reports/ibpsa-project-1-workplan/source/proposal.rst

 as a free open-source library of Modelica models for building and community energy systems.
 This will be accomplished through the further development, documentation and validation of the library.
+The Modelica IBPSA Library is already used as the core of the four Modelica libraries for buildings and community energy systems

+* AixLib, from RWTH Aachen University, Germany: https://github.com/RWTH-EBC/AixLib
+* Buildings, from LBNL, Berkeley, CA, USA: http://simulationresearch.lbl.gov/modelica
+* BuildingSystems, from UdK Berlin, Germany: http://www.modelica-buildingsystems.de
+* IDEAS from KU Leuven, Belgium: https://github.com/open-ideas/IDEAS

 The anticipated outcome will be a comprehensive free open-source library that is used by the above libraries,